Spodi/SpecialK-StarterScript/README.md

 Edit $SK_InstallPath inside the Script file to override the default value (so you don't have to type this parameter every time).
 ### -SK_InjectOther
-Specifies the full path to a different directory (with trailing backslash "\") that should be injected .
+Specifies the full path to a different directory that should be injected.
 Whitelists this directory instead of the directory of the started app.
 Blacklists the directly started app.

 Use this if the service stops prematurely because Special K activated in a launcher or if automatic whitelisting fails to pick the right folder.
 ### -SK_AutoStop